minkiml/OCIR-learning/README.md

 ```trainrul
 sh ./scripts/rul/ocir_learning_disc_rul_FD002.sh
 ```
-This automatically train OCIR on representation learning first (if no pretrained one is available) and applies it to RUL estimation.
+This automatically trains OCIR on representation learning first (if no pretrained one is available) and applies it to RUL estimation.

 ### Trajectory construction
 To train OCIR for trajectory construction, for instance, do